-Scope and Contents Diagrams relating to a paper read by Sir Charles Lyell to the Geology Society including a section of the coast and sections of volcanic features, 1854.
+Illustrations by Hartung relating to a paper read by Sir Charles Lyell March 22 1854 to the Geology Society including a section of Cape Girain [sic Girão], Volcanic Cone, and the coast of Madeira, 1854.

-Scope and Contents Watercolour geological cross section of the Island of Madeira from Funchal to [Paco] Girao showing the Caldera and other geological features, 1850s.
+Watercolour geological cross section of the Island of Madeira from Funchal to [Paco] Girao showing the Caldera and other geological features, 1850s.
+Unsigned, may be Hartung.

-Scope and Contents 3 annotated sketch geological cross sections.
-In water-colour and ink with pencil annotation [Forfarshire] c1822-1824.
+Annotated sketch geological cross section, in water-colour and ink with pencil annotation [Forfarshire] c1822-1824.

 One Notebook with smaller notebook glued inside.
 Geological notes, pencil and ink sketches and cross sections, relating to work on Forfarshire c1822-1824.